somedatapacket/docs.humio.com/content/configuration/authentication/auth0.md

 > Note: The users/roles defined at top-level in the Auth0 dashboard do not work with this.
 This only works for users/roles defined inside the _Auth0 Authroization Extension_, which is found in the left side _Extensions_ menu item.

-The _Auth0 Authorization Extension_  requires it's own _Auth0 Rule_ installed to work, and additionally you need to create a rule to copy the roles into the token returned by Auth0 to Humio.
+The _Auth0 Authorization Extension_  requires it's own _Auth0 Rule_ og it's own installed to work, and additionally you need to create a rule to copy the roles into the token returned by Auth0 to Humio.
+This additional rule could look like this:

 ```
 // rule to copy user's roles into the returned token